 We have made no meaningful changes to the inclusion and exclusion criteria in these Phase 3 clinical trials from those we used in our Phase 2b clinical trial.
-However, we have modified the methodology used to determine a patient's eligibility under certain of the inclusion and exclusion criteria for our Phase 3 clinical trials as compared to our Phase 2b clinical trial.
 As was the case in both our Phase 1 clinical trial and our Phase 2b clinical trial, we are not enrolling patients with characteristics associated with pure occult choroidal neovascularization even though measurements of changes in choroidal neovascularization are not an endpoint in the Phase 3 clinical trials.
-To ensure that uniform criteria are applied in characterizing patients' lesions, we have engaged a centralized reading center to review the fluorescein angiogram and SD-OCT of each patient's affected eye.
-The reading center will use SD-OCT, together with fluorescein angiography, to assess the abnormal new blood vessels for characteristics associated with occult neovascularization at the time of enrollment.
-Currently there is a shift toward using the latest, high-resolution SD-OCT models to image the abnormal new blood vessels and the associated leakage in wet AMD patients.
-The use of fluorescein angiography for imaging has been replaced by SD-OCT in the United States and the European Union as the standard for retinal imaging for wet AMD.
-SD-OCT utilizes specialized light scattering through the biological tissues and obtains high-resolution retinal tissue images using a specialized camera.
-SD-OCT images show a cross-sectional view of the retina that permits enhanced resolution of the space under the retina and at the RPE level where the neovascularization associated with wet AMD is present.
-Considerable technological advances in the latest generation of SD-OCT machines have markedly improved the resolution of retinal imaging.
-SD-OCT images now allow for a more precise analysis of anatomical differences between various angiographic subtypes of CNV lesions in neovascular AMD.
-The assessment of the location of the abnormal blood vessels relative to the RPE is more precise employing SD-OCT compared to the inherent variability and inconsistency in subtype determinations made by certified readers using fluorescein angiography.
+To ensure that uniform criteria are applied in characterizing patients' lesions, we have engaged a centralized reading center to review the fluorescein angiogram and OCT of each patient's affected eye.
+The reading center will use OCT, together with fluorescein angiography, to assess the abnormal new blood vessels for characteristics associated with occult neovascularization at the time of enrollment.
+Currently there is a shift toward using the latest, high-resolution OCT models to image the abnormal new blood vessels and the associated leakage in wet AMD patients.
+The use of fluorescein angiography for imaging has been replaced by OCT in the United States and the European Union as the standard for retinal imaging for wet AMD.
+OCT utilizes specialized light scattering through the biological tissues and obtains high-resolution retinal tissue images using a specialized camera.
+OCT images show a cross-sectional view of the retina that permits enhanced resolution of the space under the retina and at the RPE level where the neovascularization associated with wet AMD is present.
+Considerable technological advances in the latest generation of OCT machines have markedly improved the resolution of retinal imaging.
+OCT images now allow for a more precise analysis of anatomical differences between various angiographic subtypes of CNV lesions in neovascular AMD.
+The assessment of the location of the abnormal blood vessels relative to the RPE is more precise employing OCT compared to the inherent variability and inconsistency in subtype determinations made by certified readers using fluorescein angiography.
 Fluorescein angiography will continue to be used because of its high sensitivity in detecting the presence of an active neovascular lesion.
-To assess choroidal neovascularization at the time of enrollment for characteristics associated with occult and other subtypes of neovascularization, the centralized reading center will use SD-OCT, which has replaced fluorescein angiography as the standard for retinal imaging.
+To assess choroidal neovascularization at the time of enrollment for characteristics associated with occult and other subtypes of neovascularization, the centralized reading center will use OCT, which has replaced fluorescein angiography as the standard for retinal imaging.
 We believe that use of a centralized reading center enables us to confirm patient eligibility and properly classify neovascular characteristics and the associated leakage in an accurate and standardized manner before enrolling them in the trial.